World leaders condemn Navalny sentence, Russia denounces 'interference' | DW | 03.02.2021

 "Violence against peaceful demonstrators must stop," she stressed.

-German Foreign Minister Heiko Maas called the verdict a "bitter blow against fundamental freedoms and the rule of law in Russia."
+German Foreign Minister Heiko Maas called the ruling a "bitter blow against fundamental freedoms and the rule of law in Russia."

 Ruling is 'pure cowardice,' says UK